college-of-pharmacy-gachon-university/GPCR-IPL_Score/readme.md

-# Revisiting the Interaction of GPCR based on a Machine Learning Classifier
+# Multi-Level Featurization of GPCR-Ligand Interaction Patterns and Prediction of Ligand Functions from Selectivity to Biased Activation

 ## Description:

 Here, the Machine Learning based Classifiers have been built to learn the interaction of GPCR protein-ligand complexes.
 The interactions are further learned using the SHAP plot.